SSiW Bootcamp – Welsh in the Wild!

 Here’s what Dee thought of that promise:

 You’ll need to chip in a bit each day for communal meals (that’s part of how we keep the cost so extremely competitive).
-So far, it’s been about £2/£3 per day for some fantastic evening meals!
+This is ususally £4-5 a day for some fantastic evening meals!

 The ENGLISH NOT!